TaoufikKb/MB_001_HeroRPG/README.md

 - 6 days

 ## Challenges I Faced
-- Working with character animations was difficult because they were generic.
+- Working with character animations was slightly tricky because they were generic.
 I prefer humanoid animations for ease of use when adding avatar masks, IK, curves, etc.
 - Finding suitable UI sprites that matched the theme.
 - Sourcing appropriate SFX for both gameplay and UI.